AbdeltwabMF/dmenu/README.md

 - `-P` for password mode: hide user input
 - `-r` to reject non-matching input
 - dmenu options are mouse clickable

-## Installation

-You must have `libxft-bgra` installed until the libxft upstream is fixed.

-After making any config changes that you want, but `make`, `sudo make install` it.